Zerodya/hyprfreeze/README.md

 - System audio may stop when pausing Linux native games (no Proton/Wine) like Minecraft.
 This is a Pipewire [issue](https://gitlab.freedesktop.org/pipewire/pipewire/-/issues/3509).
 To fix it, run the game with the env variable: `ALSOFT_DRIVERS=pulse`

-- Pausing XWayland games (no Gamescope or Wayland proton) may stop the mouse from working in other XWayland apps like Discord.
+- Pausing XWayland games (no Gamescope or Proton Wayland) may stop the mouse from working in other XWayland apps like Discord.
 A workaround has been implemented that quickly switches workspaces to release the mouse capture before pausing the window.

 ## Disclaimer
 There is always the risk, although slim, that an application may crash.